aman248/lambda/README.md

 # lambda
-this is file created by tideknowledge
+this is file created by tideknowledge.